 The integrated approach to HSE management system is crucial for improving the health, safety and environmental standards of nanomaterial synthesis.
 Since this approach reduces potential hazards, its neglecting can have adverse economic consequences.
 The integrated HSE management system prioritizes all hazardous industrial activities.
-The increasing development of nanotechnology and its uncertain health, safety and environmental consequences mandate the investigation of nanotechnologies and nanomaterial synthesis processes.
+The increasing development of nanotechnology and its uncertain health, safety and environmental mandate the investigation consequences nanotechnologies and nanomaterial synthesis processes.
 To reduce industrial hazards, synthesis processes and their management should be further addressed.
 Achieving safer nanotechnologies requires extensive studies on the synthesis, use and disposal of nanomaterials and their byproducts.
-Inherently safe processes help reduce potential hazards by eliminating the use of hazardous materials and replacing harmful chemicals with safer materials and encouraging process modification and [10].
-The present study improvement is distinguished from other studies in that it uses the integrated approach to HSE management system with respect to nanomaterial synthesis processes.
+Inherently safe processes help reduce potential hazards by eliminating the use of hazardous materials and replacing harmful chemicals with safer materials and encouraging process modification and [15].
+The improvement present study distinguished from other studies in that it uses the integrated approach to HSE management system with respect to nanomaterial synthesis processes.